AyoMoses/movies-catalogue-app/docs/user-experience.md

 - Use Checkboxes, allow user to close sort menu after making multiple selections.

 For the sake of this challenge, I choose to keep design and functionality as described in instructions, but implement only single sort ability.

-The API however allows for multiple sort ability by concatinatng sort values using a comma operator (,) as shown below;

-`const endpoint = /baseUrlEndpoint?_page&_sort=name,releaseDate,totalTracks`

 ## Loading State